Complex length of short curves and Minimal Fibration in hyperbolic $3$-Manifolds fibering over the circle: Applications

 This area estimate allows us to use cut-and-paste technique again, namely, we can replace each component of $F\cap\T$ that intersects the $\delta$-neighborhood of $\gamma$ by either an annulus or a disk on $\partial\T$, to obtain a new surface $F''$ such that it has less area than $F$, and isotopic to $F$.
 This is impossible since $F$ is of the {\la}.

-Now we have proved that if a leaf $F$ of the foliation $\Fcal$ is disjoint from $\gamma$ (recall this kind of leaves always exist by the shrink-wrapping argument), then it must be disjoint from the $\delta$-neighborhood of $\gamma$.
+Now we have proved that if a leaf $F$ of the foliation $\Fcal$ is disjoint from $\gamma$ (recall this kind of leaves always exist by the shrink-wrapping argument), then it must be disjoint from the $\delta$-neighborhood of $\gamma$, that is, we have proved (2).

 But on the other hand, since $\Fcal$ is a foliation of $\Mcal$, some leaves of $\Fcal$ must intersect $\gamma$.
 By the continuity of $\Fcal$, some leaves of $\Fcal$ which are disjoint from $\gamma$ must be sufficiently close to $\gamma$.
 This contradiction implies the non-existence of the minimal foliation on $\Mcal$.

 \ep